 The production spent approximately three weeks on Catalina, which was a popular filming location (wild buffalo, said to have been brought over for westerns, still populate the island today).
 Each day the Catalina Flyer would shuttle cast and crew from the town of Avalon to the native village set located in a private cove called Banning's Beach (today Toyon Bay).
 Coastal scenes, notably the scene in which Lila Lee is locked in a safe and thrown into the sea, were shot along Avalon's Pebble Beach where the production also made use of a shipwreck.

 Houdini enjoyed the island and told the captain of the Flyer that he would one day return and build a home there.
-While the crew stayed at the Hotel Catalina and Hotel Central, the reported 200 African American extras encamped on location where they elected a man named Stoll as their mayor.
+While the crew stayed at the Hotel Catalina and Hotel Central, the reported 200 African American extras encamped on location where it was said they elected a man named Stoll as their mayor.
 Houdini stayed at the newly built beachfront Hotel St. Catherine.

 It was in front of the St. Catherine on November 28 that Houdini attempted some real-life movie heroics when the Catalina Flyer stalled in rough seas and began drifting into the rocks.
 As anxious hotel guests watched and cameraman William Marshall rolled film, Houdini attempted to swim a life line out to the boat.
 But he soon found himself "buffeted like a cork" in the heavy surf and had to be reeled in by a pair of local divers.
 It took the efforts of others a full hour to bring the boat in safely.
 The incident made the papers in Los Angeles, but the 300 feet of film shot that day never surfaced.
 If Houdini had been successful in his rescue attempt, perhaps it would have been worked into the plot Grim Game-like?

-"As soon as I get through with this picture, I leave immediately for London," he told the local Catalina Islander newspaper.
+"As soon as I get through with this picture, I leave immediately for London," Houdini told the local Catalina Islander newspaper.
 "It's a long jump from Santa Catalina Island to London, where I expect to eat my Christmas dinner."

 Production wrapped during the first week of December with a few days location shooting back in Los Angeles (possibly the "waif" picnic finale).
 Houdini then returned to New York via the Santa Fe Limited.
 That week the film's title was finally settled on and announced as Terror Island.